RomainSepulchre/DOTS-ECS_Experiments/Notes/Baking.md

         // Query all entities with a component that store an EntityPrefabReference and doesn't have a PrefabLoadResult yet EntityQuery query = SystemAPI.QueryBuilder().WithAll<EntityPrefabComponent>().WithNone<PrefabLoadResult>().Build();

-        // ??
-WEIRD THINGS ARE HAPPENING AT THIS STEP WHEN I'M TRYING TO TEST THE CODE ??
         // Add to all entity in the query a RequestEntityPrefabLoaded component to load the prefab state.EntityManager.AddComponent<RequestEntityPrefabLoaded>(query);
         // After doing this unity load the prefab and store them in a PrefabLoadResult component on the entity